jdeinum/cicd_presentation/slides.md

     classDef current fill:#3b82f6,stroke:#333,stroke-width:2px,font-weight:bold
 ```

+# Challenges in benchmarking

-# How do we know:
+How do we know:

 <v-click>

 - We get the same CPU share time
 - The system didn't pause to reap memory
+- There are no cache coherence problems
-- Other programs flood the TLB ?
+- Other programs aren't flooding the TLB
+- We're measuring goodput accurately

 </v-click>